gphat/omg/observability.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4lnjcAPBKQk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Incidents are an amazing source of education, but we often fail to incorporate the findings into our tooling.
+Incidents are an amazing source of education, but we often fail to incorporate the findings into our observability tooling.
 This talk provides methods for doing just that, with a bit of help from my friends at [Jeli](https://www.jeli.io).

 # Podcasts